abui-am/gitgud/README.md

    - Select all remaining files at once
    - Proceed with currently selected files
    - Exit at any time
-3. **File Processing**: For each selected file:
+3. **Batch Processing**: Selected files are processed together:
+   - **NEW**: All selected files are committed together as one batch
-   - Shows the diff for that specific file
+   - Shows combined diff for all selected files
-   - Asks for additional context (optional)
+   - Asks for context for the entire batch (not per file)
-   - Generates an AI-powered commit message
+   - Generates one unified AI-powered commit message
-   - Asks for confirmation before committing
+   - **NEW**: Option to retry message generation with `r` or `retry`
+   - Commits all selected files with one message
-4. **Loop Process**: After processing all selected files, you can continue with remaining files or exit
+4. **Loop Process**: After processing the batch, you can continue with remaining files or exit

 ### Features

 - ✅ Interactive file selection with arrow key navigation
+- ✅ **NEW**: Individual file listing (no more directory grouping)
+- ✅ **NEW**: Batch commit mode - commit multiple files with one message
+- ✅ **NEW**: Retry functionality - regenerate messages until satisfied
-- ✅ AI-generated commit messages per file
+- ✅ AI-generated commit messages for file batches
-- ✅ Custom context for each file
+- ✅ Custom context for each batch
 - ✅ Loop through the process multiple times
 - ✅ Exit at any time using the menu
-- ✅ Handles new, modified, and staged files
+- ✅ Handles new, modified, staged, and renamed files
 - ✅ Uses your existing autocommit rules from `.autocommit.md`
 - ✅ Beautiful terminal UI with colors and icons